 It's back-to-school season and kids all over the country are trading in their swimsuits for backpacks.
 There are lots of ways parents prepare their children for school, from back-to-school shopping to scheduling an annual check-up with your family doctor.
-But something thing that parents sometimes forget is to schedule an eye exam for their child!
+But something that parents sometimes forget is to schedule an eye exam for their child!

-Good vision is essential for learning, and many children who need glasses aren't aware that their vision could be better.
+Good vision is essential for learning, and many children who need to wear glasses aren't aware that their vision could be better.
 If you're not sure how to tell, don't worry - we're here to help!
 Here are five ways you can tell if your child needs glasses, as well as some tips on how to protect your child's vision.